-“Well, it was my first day, and I guess I was pretty nervous and not really sure of what to do,” said PVT Gerner.
-“Before I had even reported in to the First Sergeant, a Sergeant and two Specialists walked up to me.
+“Well, it was my first day, and I guess I was pretty nervous and not really sure of what to do,” said Gerner.
+“Before I had even reported in to the first sergeant, a sergeant, and two specialists walked up to me.
 Of course, I did what I was trained to do, and immediately snapped to the position of parade rest and gave them all the greeting of the day.”

 Soldiers new to units often become the subject to pranks that are as old as the Army itself.
 Often, these pranks involve seasoned soldiers sending the new Private on a quest for objects that don’t exist.
 Chem light batteries, exhaust samples, frequency grease, and muzzle blast have been sought after by well-intended, yet unaware, junior soldiers.

-Former SGT Zachary Willburn, who sent PVT Gerner to find the box of grid squares, took a break from “smoking flavored tobacco” to speak with Duffel Blog by phone from his home in Boulder, CO.
+Former Sgt.
+Zachary Willburn, who sent Gerner to find the box of grid squares, took a break from “smoking flavored tobacco” to speak with Duffel Blog by phone from his home in Boulder, Colo..

 “Yeah, Gerner.
 That guy went AWOL his first day after I told him to get some grid squares.
 I’ve never seen someone take off so fast.
 Me and the other guys had a pretty big laugh, but, uh, we kinda expected him to come back a few minutes later.
 I never saw him again after that,” said Willburn.
 “After a few days, they officially marked him as AWOL.
 We all though he deserted because we were heading to Iraq in a month.”